mikahama/uralicNLP/README.md

     cg = Cg3("fin", morphology_languages=["fin", "olo"])
     print(cg.disambiguate(["Kissa","on","kotona", "."], language_flags=True))

-The code above will use the Finnish (fin) CG rules to disambiguate the tags produced by Finnish (fin) and Olonetsian (olo) transducers.
+The code above will use the Finnish (fin) CG rules to disambiguate the tags produced by Finnish (fin) and Olonets-Karelian (olo) transducers.
 The *language_flags* parameter can be used to append the language code at the end of each morphological reading to identify the transducer that produced the reading.

 It is also possible to pipe multiple CG analyzers.
 This will run the initial morphological analysis in the first CG, disambiguate and pass the disambiguated results to the next CG analyzer.